-- to develop and maintain an efficient, coordinated and economical system of electricity transmission - to facilitate competition in the generation and supply of electricity - to offer non-discriminatory terms for connection to the transmission system, for both new generation and new sources of electricity demand.
+- to develop and maintain an efficient, coordinated and economical system of electricity transmission; - to facilitate competition in the generation and supply of electricity; and - to offer non-discriminatory terms for connection to the transmission system, both for new generation and for new sources of electricity demand.

-The developer of Troston Loch wind farm has approached SPEN to provide an overhead line connection to the wider electricity network.
+The developer of the Euchanhead Renewable Energy Development (RED) has approached SPEN to provide it with an overhead line (OHL) connection to the wider electricity network.